Practical information about New Zealand

 On the South Island, driving is not allowed on Skippers Road: a narrow mountain road near Queenstown.

-Our guests’ happiness is at the heart of everything we do, so we’d love to hear from you once you return home.
-Drop us an email at info@tourcompass.co.uk or call us on 01279 704 135.
+We rely on happy travellers, and we would therefore very much like to hear from you after your return home.
+Send us an email at info@tourcompass.co.uk or call us on tel.: 01279 704 135.